sdelquin/getpayslip/README.md

 Usage: main.py [OPTIONS]

 Options:
-  -m, --month INTEGER  Ordinal number of month from which takes the payslip -y, --year INTEGER   Year from which takes the payslip -n, --next-month     Indicates if get the next non-downloaded payslip -e, --send-mail      Indicates if an email will be sent --clean              Remove already downloaded payslips in pdf format --help               Show this message and exit.
+  -e, --send-mail      Indicates if an email will be sent --clean              Remove already downloaded payslips in pdf format --help               Show this message and exit.